IdeasCrafter/ecom-portal-fe/README.md

 # ecom-portal-fe

-A generalized portal with ability to be styled with different brandings
+A generalized portal with ability to be styled with different branding